 NAND storage will continue to scale incrementally, without disruptive architectural changes in the next few years.
 Today’s most advanced NAND products feature 128 layers of storage capability.
 The 3D scaling will continue with additional layers potentially enabled by wafer-to-wafer bonding.
-Imec contributes to this roadmap by developing low resistance word-line metals like ruthenium, researching alternate memory dielectric stacks, improving channel current and identifying ways to control the stress that evolves due to the growing number of stacked layers.
+Imec contributes to this roadmap by developing low-resistance word-line metals like ruthenium.
+We also research alternate memory dielectric stacks, improving channel current.
+And and identifyi ways to control the stress that evolves due to the growing number of stacked layers.

-For DRAM, cell scaling is slowing down, and EUV lithography may be needed to improve patterning.
+For DRAM, cell scaling is slowing down.
+EUV lithography may be needed to improve patterning.
 Samsung recently announced EUV DRAM production for their 10nm (1a) class.
 Besides exploring EUV lithography for patterning critical DRAM structures, imec provides the building blocks for true 3D DRAM solutions.
 And this starts with putting the memory array on top of the periphery.
 Such an architecture requires a low thermal budget deposited semiconductor for the array transistors.
-And this is where low temperature IGZO (or indium-gallium-zinc-oxide) family of transistors enter the scene.
+And this is where the low-temperature IGZO (or indium-gallium-zinc-oxide) family of transistors enter the scene.

 In the embedded memory landscape, there are significant efforts to understand – and eventually tear down – the so-called memory wall: how quickly can the CPU access data from DRAM or from SRAM-based caches?
 How do you ensure cache coherency with multiple CPU cores accessing a shared cache?
-What are the bottlenecks that limit speed, and how can we improve the bandwidth and data protocols that are used to fetch the data?
+What are the bottlenecks that limit speed?
+And how can we improve the bandwidth and data protocols that are used to fetch the data?

 Imec deploys its system-level simulator platform S-EAT to gain insights into these bottlenecks.
 This framework also allows for evaluation of novel memories as SRAM replacements to understand the system performance for various workloads.
-We are studying various kinds of magnetic random access memories (MRAM) including spin-transfer torque (STT)-MRAM, spin-orbit torque (SOT)-MRAM and voltage controlled magnetic anisotropy (VCMA)-MRAM) to potentially replace some of the traditional L1, L2 and L3 SRAM-based caches.
+We are studying various kinds of magnetic random access memories (MRAM).
+This includes spin-transfer torque (STT)-MRAM, spin-orbit torque (SOT)-MRAM and voltage controlled magnetic anisotropy (VCMA)-MRAM) to potentially replace some of the traditional L1, L2 and L3 SRAM-based caches.

 With an expected growth of above 100% in the next five years, edge AI is one of the biggest trends in the chip industry.
 As opposed to cloud-based AI, inference functions are embedded locally on the Internet of Things (IoT) endpoints that reside at the edge of the network, such as cell phones and smart speakers.

 We are pursuing a different approach by looking at analog compute-in-memory architectures.
 This approach breaks with the traditional Von Neumann computing paradigm, that is based on sending data from memory to a CPU (or GPU) for computations.